 Many U.S. states require contractors to list their license ID on their website.
 Don’t forget to ask for this, as it could result in a fine.

-Requirements for Financial Advisors
+Requirements for Financial Advisor Websites

 Financial advisors have very strict regulations about using client testimonials and claims about potential results.
 They are all highly aware of these regulations and will typically tell you about them, but if they don’t, make sure you ask.